MicrosoftDocs/memdocs/memdocs/intune/protect/mde-security-integration.md

    > [!TIP]
    >
-   > To ensure your Microsoft Defender for Endpoint portal users have consistent permissions across portals, if not already provided, request that your IT administrator grant them the Microsoft Intune **Endpoint Security Manager** [built-in RBAC role](../fundamentals/role-based-access-control.md).
+   > To ensure your Microsoft Defender portal users have consistent permissions across portals, if not already provided, request that your IT administrator grant them the Microsoft Intune **Endpoint Security Manager** [built-in RBAC role](../fundamentals/role-based-access-control.md).

 ### Configure Intune